MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Please see COREWEBVIEW2_SAVE_AS_REQUESTED_RESULTS
   ///
   /// \snippet ScenarioSaveAs.cpp ProgrammaticSaveAs
-  HRESULT SaveContentAs([in] ICoreWebView2RequestSaveAsCompletedHandler* handler);
+  HRESULT RequestSaveAs([in] ICoreWebView2RequestSaveAsCompletedHandler* handler);

   /// Add an event handler for the `SaveAsRequested` event.
 This event is raised
   /// when save as is triggered, programmatically or manually.
   ///
-  /// \snippet ScenarioSaveAs.cpp ToggleEventHandler
+  /// \snippet ScenarioSaveAs.cpp AddEventHandler
   HRESULT add_SaveAsRequested(
    [in] ICoreWebView2SaveAsRequestedEventHandler* eventHanlder,
    [out] EventRegistrationToken* token);

   /// Remove an event handler previously added with `add_SaveAsRequested`.
-  ///
-  /// \snippet ScenarioSaveAs.cpp ToggleEventHandler
   HRESULT remove_SaveAsRequested(
    [in] EventRegistrationToken token);
 }